rrwiren/rpi5-ai-setup/README.md

 | CPU    | 45.79 s       | ~0.92 GB | ~75.7°C  |
 | Hailo  | 45.85 s       | ~0.92 GB | ~76.3°C  |

+- The model used here was not optimal for the AI hat...

 **FAISS Vector Search:**

 | Dataset       | Indexing Time | Query Speed    |